Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Extensions: .alg .ALG \
 Bios: None \
 Notes:
+1. Make sure your Singe games are Hypseus-Singe based.
+If they are Daphne-Singe based, you'll have to place them in a roms/alg/alg folder.
+Thanks to [varkanoid](https://github.com/christianhaitian/arkos/issues/558) for reporting this finding.
-1. Copy your American Laser Games (Singe 1) game folder into the roms/alg folder
+2. Copy your American Laser Games (Singe 1) game folder into the roms/alg folder
      - Make sure the game folder contains a framefile (usually gamename.txt file) and a .singe file
-2. Run the **Scan for New games** script to create a proper .alg dummy file for each of the game folders copied
+3. Run the **Scan for New games** script to create a proper .alg dummy file for each of the game folders copied
-3. Restart emulationstation and launch your game form the menu.
+4. Restart emulationstation and launch your game form the menu.
      - Some games like Ninja Hayate will take a while to launch.
 Sometimes 10 minutes or more as it creates it's cache.
 Once it's initial launch is complete, future launches are much quicker.
      - Some Fan made singe games may run from this emulator as well.